Nelson-Gon/mde/cran-comments.md

 Release Summary

-This is a patch release.
-It fixes issues with tests on old releases.
+This is a new release.
+It introduces new functions and extends older functions.

 ## Test environments